lewisharvey96/lewisharvey96.github.io/lewis/content/posts/databricks_genai/index.md

 "Check the anemometer for calibration issues, as previous cases indicate that shifts in the power vs wind speed curve often stem from faulty wind speed readings.
 If necessary, repair or replace the sensor to ensure accurate performance measurements."

 #### *How did it do?*
 This answer is *exactly* the same conclusion an engineer would make in this situation!
-Calibration issues with nacelle anemometery are very common and would manifest this way in the data.
+Calibration issues with nacelle anemometry are very common and would manifest this way in the data.
 The model correctly identifies that since the turbines power compares well with the others on site that the most likely fault is with the anemometer itself.
 The UI pulls up relevant past issues in the sidebar so the engineer has all the context the model used to generate it's response.

 ![example](example_usage.png)